Members of the Western Australian Legislative Assembly, 1986–1989: Notes

 On 4 April 1986, the Labor member for Cockburn, Clive Hughes, died.
 Labor candidate Norm Marlborough won the resulting by-election on 7 June 1986.

 On 16 April 1986, the Labor member for Victoria Park, Ron Davies, resigned to take up the role of Agent-General for Western Australia in London.
-Labor candidate Dr Geoff Gallop won the resulting by-election on 7 June 1986.
+Labor candidate Geoff Gallop won the resulting by-election on 7 June 1986.

 On 14 March 1987, the National member for Narrogin, Cambell Nalder, died.
 National candidate Bob Wiese won the resulting by-election on 9 May 1987.

-On 18 March 1987, the Labor member for Morley-Swan, Hon Arthur Tonkin, resigned.
+On 18 March 1987, the Labor member for Morley-Swan, Arthur Tonkin, resigned.
 Labor candidate Frank Donovan won the resulting by-election on 9 May 1987.

 On 18 March 1987, the Labor member for Perth, Terry Burke, resigned.
-Labor candidate Dr Ian Alexander won the resulting by-election on 9 May 1987.
+Labor candidate Ian Alexander won the resulting by-election on 9 May 1987.

 On 3 September 1987, the Liberal member for Gascoyne, Ian Laurance, resigned.
 Liberal candidate Dudley Maslen won the resulting by-election on 24 October 1987.

 On 3 September 1987, the Liberal member for Darling Range, George Spriggs, resigned.
 Liberal candidate Bob Greig won the resulting by-election on 24 October 1987.

 On 17 February 1988, the Labor member for Balga and Premier, Brian Burke, resigned.
 Labor candidate Ted Cunningham won the resulting by-election on 19 March 1988.

 On 17 February 1988, the Labor member for Ascot and Deputy Premier, Mal Bryce, resigned.
 Labor candidate Eric Ripper won the resulting by-election on 19 March 1988.

 On 25 February 1988, the Liberal member for Dale, former Court government minister Cyril Rushton, resigned.
 Liberal candidate Fred Tubby won the resulting by-election on 7 May 1988.